 Black Women In Rock (blackwomeninrock.info) exists to challenge the typical representations of black women in alternative music scenes.
-This blog — born on November 21, 2011 — was originally housed on Tumblr before being moved to its current home.
+This blog — born on November 21, 2011 — was initially on Tumblr before being moved to its current home.

-The blog was created to fill a void left by blackwomenwhorock.tumblr.com becoming inactive.
-I didn’t feel that I was ready to stop exploring this topic, and have since catalogued over 100 individual women who are alternative rock musicians (or tied in some way to rock music).
+I created this blog to fill a void left by blackwomenwhorock.tumblr.com becoming inactive.
+I didn’t feel that I was ready to stop exploring this topic, and I have since cataloged over 100 individual women who are alternative rock musicians (or tied in some way to rock music).

 It is my hope that this blog will serve as a primary resource on black, female alternative rockers.
 Use the search bar & categories to find a particular artist or concept — more than likely you will find what you are looking for!